Pakistan Atomic Energy Commission: Awards

-On June 26, 2021, 4 scientists of the PAEC were awarded the Team Achievement Award and another scientist was awarded the Young Scientist Award for work in plant mutation breeding and related technologies.
+On 26 June 2021, 4 scientists of the PAEC were awarded the Team Achievement Award and another scientist was awarded the Young Scientist Award for work in plant mutation breeding and related technologies.
 These awards were bestowed in recognition of Pakistan's advancements in the application of nuclear technology for achieving the U.N.
 Sustainable Development Goals.
 The awards were jointly awarded by the International Atomic Energy Agency (IAEA) and the U.N.'s Food and Agriculture Organization.

-Corporate management
+Management

-The PAEC is chaired by the person appointed by the Government of Pakistan as the governmental notification is released.
-The PAEC's corporate management is organized by the Government of Pakistan who awarded contracts to the potential candidates.
-Its full-time members consist of the appointed Chair; a finance member; and two technical members.
-Its part-time members are composed of the senior scientists and a chief scientific adviser to the government.
+The PAEC is chaired by a person appointed by the Government of Pakistan as specified in the government notification.
+The PAEC's management is organized by the Government of Pakistan who awards contracts to the potential candidates.
+Its full-time members consist of the appointed Chair; a finance member, and two technical members.
+Its part-time members are composed of the senior scientists and the chief scientific adviser to the government.